A delicious twist on the classic hummus recipe with the added sweetness of roasted red peppers and a little kick of chilli.

 - Roughly chop your red peppers and toss them in 1 tsp olive oil.
 Roast for 30 minutes (turning halfway through the cooking time) in the oven.

-- While the peppers are cooking, toast the sesame seeds.
-Place a small frying pan on a medium heat and once hot add the sesame seeds (1½ tbsp) and cook until light brown, shaking them gently to help them to brown evenly (don’t overcook them as that will give them a bitter flavour).
-Once they’re browned immediately remove them from the pan (as the residual heat may burn them) and then grind them into a fine powder using a pestle and mortar or spice grinder.
+- (Skip this step if using tahini) While the peppers are cooking, toast the sesame seeds.
+Place a small frying pan on a medium heat and once hot add the sesame seeds (1½ tbsp) and cook until light brown, shaking them gently to help them to brown evenly (don't overcook them as that will give them a bitter flavour).
+Once they're browned immediately remove them from the pan (as the residual heat may burn them) and then grind them into a fine powder using a pestle and mortar or spice grinder.

 - Once the peppers are cooked, set them aside to cool while you prepare the remaining hummus ingredients.
 Start by draining the chickpeas and if you've got a bit of spare time peeling them too (it gives you a smoother hummus).